 If you are getting the lock screen after installing an update, follow the given below directions to turn off the lock screen again.

-Step 1: Open up LogonController_Patch folder and then open up x64 or x32 folder depending on the type of Windows 10 you’re running.
+Step 1: Open up the LogonController_Patch folder and then open up the x64 or x32 folder, depending on the type of Windows 10 you’re running.
 If you’re not sure about the type, refer to our check if you’re running 32-bit or 64-bit Windows 10.

 Step 2: Run LogonController_Patch file.
 Under Path to the file to path, click the browse button, navigate to C:\Windows\System32, select LogonController.dll file, and then click Open.

-Step 3: Finally, click Start button to path the file again.
+Step 3: Finally, click the Start button to path the file again.